aaliddell/s2cell/README.rst

 Usage
 -----

-Conversion from lat/lon (in degrees) to a cell ID or token can be done with the following two
+The library is designed to be minimal and purely functional.
+Conversion from lat/lon (in degrees) to a cell ID or token can be done with the following two functions:
-functions:

 .. code-block:: python3